 ‘Grains of rice’.
 Tapeworm segments can sometimes be seen in the poo.
 TOP TIP: If your dog has tapeworms, check them thoroughly for fleas as fleas can carry these nasty worms.

 Without a doubt, all poo smells bad!
 Having said this, some poo can smell particularly foul.
 Those fed on poor quality diets often have a worse odour as some of the food is passed undigested.
 As a rule of thumb, the better the food, the less awful the stench.

 So, what should your little one’s poo look like?
 Well, solid and chocolate brown with no ‘surprises’ on top is what we are looking for.
 Most dogs will go once or twice a day and they should not find it difficult to posture or pass the poo.

 Poo health is, of course, closely linked to general health as well as gut health.
 Feeding high quality diets and avoiding inappropriate foods (such as rich human food and bones) goes a long way.

-Those prone to sloppy poos or other issues will often benefit from specific diets, such as Pooch and Mutt’s ‘Health & Digestion’ kibble.
-Importantly, it is a good source of both prebiotics and probiotics, which will contribute to a healthy gut microbiome.
-As well as this, it is made from high-quality, bioavailable ingredients which are easier for your dog to digest.
+Those prone to sloppy poos or other issues will often benefit from specific diets, such as food from our full range of dog food and treats for sensitive stomachs.
+Importantly, our food contains a good source of both prebiotics and probiotics, which will contribute to a healthy gut microbiome.

 If your dog’s poos are abnormal, it is very important to get a diagnosis, which usually means a check over and a faecal sample.
 In some cases, further tests such as specific blood tests and abdominal scans will be needed too.
 Once we know why the poo is irregular, we can then start to address the problem.